Substance Abuse Counselor Degree: A Guide to Addiction Counselor Degrees at All Levels

 Then there is the traditional four-year Bachelor in Substance Abuse Counseling.
 These are the building blocks of professional careers in America, coming with both intensive studies in counseling topics, but also a broad range of classes in the sciences, communications, social studies, and arts.
 You come out on the other side of these degrees with extensive addiction counseling skills, but also the broader context and knowledge to use those skills most effectively.

-Bachelor’s degrees in substance abuse counseling lead to licensure as a full SUD Counselor in any state, a Clinical SUD Counselor in 9 states, and as an Independent Clinical SUD Counselor in 5 states.
+Bachelor’s degrees in substance abuse counseling lead to licensure or certification as a full SUD Counselor in any state, a Clinical SUD Counselor in 9 states, and as an Independent Clinical SUD Counselor in 5 states.

 Master’s Degree in Substance Abuse Counseling